Aaatresh/LiverNet/README.md

 # LiverNet

-[LiverNet: efficient and robust deep learning model for automatic diagnosis of sub-types of liver hepatocellular carcinoma cancer from H&E stained liver histopathology images](https://link.springer.com/article/10.1007/s11548-021-02410-4)

 ## Description
-This repository outlines the implementation of the proposed LiverNet model in Python using the TensorFlow deep learning framework.
+This repository outlines the implementation of the LiverNet model in Python using the TensorFlow deep learning framework.
+This model can perform effective and efficient cancer grading given H&E stained histopathology images of liver tissue.

+Link to publication: [LiverNet: efficient and robust deep learning model for automatic diagnosis of sub-types of liver hepatocellular carcinoma cancer from H&E stained liver histopathology images](https://link.springer.com/article/10.1007/s11548-021-02410-4).

 ## Getting Started